Brunswick, Victoria: Sport

 Brunswick has two soccer clubs, Brunswick Juventus and Brunswick City, but Moreland United, Moreland City and Essendon Royals also have strong links to the suburb.
 There are two cricket clubs,(Brunswick Cricket Club, and Royal Park).
 The Brunswick Cricket Club, located at Gillon Oval, has a long history dating back to the 1860s and for the last 80 years has been part of the Victorian Sub-District Cricket Association.
 There is a tennis club (West Brunswick, which is actually located at Raeburn Reserve) and three Australian Rules football clubs.
 The main sites for sporting activity in Brunswick are focused around Clifton and Gilpin Park and the Gillon Oval, though there are many other ovals and pitches around the suburb.
 A hockey ground is located at Brunswick Secondary College.
 The hockey ground is owned by Brunswick Hockey Club.
 The Brunswick Velodrome is in Brunswick East.
 Brunswick Athletic Club has been operating since 1953, competes in the North West Region of Athletics Victoria and has produced athletes who have represented Victoria and Australia.
 West Brunswick Football Club, North Old Boys Football Club and North Brunswick compete in the VAFA.
 Brunswick Netball Club is for all ages.
 The Brunswick Junior Football Club is based at Gillion Oval, West Brunswick.
 The North Brunswick Junior Football Club is based at Allard Park, East Brunswick.
 Both of these teams play in the Yarra Junior Football League.
 The Brunswick Netball Club is also based at Gillion Oval.
 The Brunswick Bowling Club is located in East Brunswick at 104-106 Victoria Street.
+The Brunswick Trugo Club is in Temple Park, at 29 Hodgson Street.
+Established in 1994, The Brunswick Lacrosse Club (established as Moreland Lacrosse) is based at Fleming Park, with new clubrooms built in 2023 to support its multiple junior and senior teams.